liferay/liferay-docs/develop/learning-paths/mvc/articles/11-approving-content-with-workflow/02-enabling-workflow-at-the-service-layer.markdown

 The call to `startWorkflowInstance` detects whether workflow is installed and enabled.
 If it isn't, the added entity is automatically marked as approved.
-The `startWorkflowInstance` also calls your custom `EntryWorkflowHandler` class, which you'll create later in this Learning Path.
-The service layer also needs the ability to update the workflow status fields you added to `service.xml`.
+The `startWorkflowInstance` also calls your `EntryWorkflowHandler` class, which you'll create later in this Learning Path.
+The service layer must also update the workflow status fields you added to `service.xml`.
 For this purpose, add the following method to the bottom of `EntryLocalServiceImpl`:

      public Entry updateStatus(long userId, long guestbookId, long entryId, int status, ServiceContext serviceContext) throws PortalException,